solere/foedus/README.md

+It's a :
   New file
   New day
   New way